tianocore/edk2/UnitTestFrameworkPkg/ReadMe.md

-source file, the `[Packages]` section will contain all the necessary DEC files to compile the mock functions (which at a minimum will include the `UnitTestFrameworkPkg.dec` file), the `[LibraryClasses]` section will contain the `GoogleTestLib`, and the `[BuildOptions]` will need to append the `/EHsc` compilation flag to all MSFT builds to enable proper use of the C++ exception handler.
+source file, the `[Packages]` section will contain all the necessary DEC files to compile the mock functions (which at a minimum will include the `UnitTestFrameworkPkg.dec` file), the `[LibraryClasses]` section will contain the `GoogleTestLib`.
 Below is the complete `MockUefiLib.inf` as an example.

 ```
 [Defines]